Ghaisanps/DebtFreeProject/README.md

-Project App develop in Intellij idea and SceneBuilder with MySQL Database.
+Project Management Personal Finance (DebtFree) App develop in Intellij idea and SceneBuilder with MySQL Database.